 Parents cite numerous reasons why their children spend less time in nature than they did, including disappearing access to natural areas, competition from TV and computers, more homework, and fear of stranger-danger.
 Richard Louv, author of Last Child in the Woods, challenges all of us to find ways amidst growing pressures of fear, structured time, and artificial environments to ensure that today’s children have opportunities to develop a sense of wonder that comes from exploring the natural world.
 Within a few decades, the way children understand and experience their neighbourhoods and the natural world has changed radically.
 Even as children and teenagers become more aware of global threats to the environment, their connection with nature is fading.
 There is a group of people in British Columbia working together to reengage children (and adults who have not had the opportunity) with nature, The Child and Nature Alliance

 Children never tire of games and there are so many games to play outside.
 Scout Island Nature Centre has compiled a long list of games from a variety of sources.
-We would be happy to e-mail you our list which is constantly being added to.
+Go to Games on our Nature Activities Page for the complete list.
 A great resource for teachers and leaders of children’s groups.
 The Coyote’s Guide and Sharing Nature with Children have great ideas also.
 Below are a few of our favourites.

 The Wildlife is Watching!
 From Coyote’s Guide to Connecting with Nature